Islandora-Devops/isle-dc/IDC.md

   * Has the contents of `codebase` baked into it, as well as all dependencies via `composer install`
   * Will load its config from `config/sync` upon startup
   * Is named `drupal-static` and is tagged based on `git describe --tags`.
+* **make minio_bucket** Creates a new S3 bucket in minio for IDC.
+The empty bucket should be part of the snapshot, so this is really only useful for bootstrapping new snapshots from scratch.

 ## Running tests